rastenis/slim-video-host/README.md

 - **config.json file must be in the root directory with the following contents:**

   > The config generator gets automatically launched after the initial installation.
 Be sure to fill everything in correctly!
-It can be rerun with `npm run setup`
+It can be rerun with `yarn setup`

 1. `storagePath` - video storage path, must also be served as static content, relative to the root dir
 2. `host` - set up the domain you want your website to be accessible through.
 HTTP/HTTPS will be automatically added according to the `selfHosted` setting.